bettermarks/license-manager-POC/docs/concept.md

   "end": "2023-12-31"
 }
 ```
-The request body will be interpreted like so: The requesting user wants to add (buy) a
+The request body will be interpreted like so: The requesting user wants to add (purchase) a
 license for a product with EID='full_access' and an 'entity level' 'class'.
 He wants to
 buy the license to be valid from first of January 2023 to the last of December 2023.
 The
 license should be valid for 50 'seats', that means, that 50 students (and/or teachers?
 TODO)
 can use the license at the same time.
 The license should be valid for the students
 (and teachers?
 TODO), that are members of classes with EID='34535356324' resp.
 EID='2346445645646".

+#### What happens when this route is being called: